daarnolducsd/ep5book/docs/09-week9.md

 $$
 \hat{Y}_i = \beta_0 + \beta_1 \cdot X_i = 0.5 + 0.01 \cdot 1 = 0.51
 $$
 Therefore, we expect 51 percent of individuals to vote in the treatment.
 Therefore, the impact of going to control to treatment is a 1 percentage point increase in the probability of voting.
 If you need a review on the difference between percent and percentage point, check out Chapter 1.8.
+Specifically, it would **not** be correct here to say that treatment increases voting rates by 1 percent.
 Now that we understand the interpretation of linear regression with binary variables, let's go implement this regression in R to assess how receiving a mailer impacted voter turnout.

 The data for this application comes from a csv file named ``turnout.csv``.
 Let's load this into R as a tibble.